austinfreenet/afn-docs/afn_nextgen_project.md

 Let's try to make the warning dialog more visible.
 Starting xfwm4 helps the warning dialog appear more obvious.
 Let's try to add an image to make it bigger.
 It's not easy to add an image.

+## 2017-2-28

+I used the VirtualBox pause/resume feature to "dim" the Windows guest while the logout warning dialog is visible.
+Now let's figure out a way to make the timeout configurable.
+First let's refactor the scripts to remove duplication.
+Ok, so the refactor is done.
+I also made the scripts more robust so now things should work even more smoothly than before.

+I'm thinking about using Electron to make a small app to allow the proctors to be able to set the timeout values.